K9 Units in Small Departments

 Gentlemen,

+considered an informal interview.
+I want to thank you in advance for any assistance you provide.
 Please cut and paste the following questions into your reply email and answer as you see fit.

 1. What advice do you have for small agency administrators when forming K9 units?